-Dorit Geva is Associate Professor and the founding Dean of Undergraduate Studies at Central European University, overseeing launching of new BA’s at CEU Vienna.
+Dorit Geva is Professor and founding Dean of Undergraduate Studies at Central European University, overseeing our new BA programs.

 After completing a Ph.D. in Sociology at New York University, she was the Vincent Wright Fellow in Comparative Politics at the Robert Schuman Centre for Advanced Studies, European University Institute (2006-2007), followed by four years as a Harper Schmidt Fellow (the Society of Fellows) teaching undergraduate social theory within the University of Chicago's common core curriculum (2007-2011).

 She joined Central European University in Autumn 2011, and was Head of Department 2017-2019, prior to being appointed Dean.
 She worked intensively with several colleagues across CEU departments (Professors Jasmina Lukic, Balazs Trencsenyi, Jeremy Braverman, Marcell Sebők, Istvan Bodnár and Alex Astrov) to create the new BA in Culture, Politics, and Society.